wsvincent/awesome-django/README.md

 - [django-hijack](https://github.com/arteria/django-hijack) - Admins can log in and work on behalf of other users without having to know their credentials.
 - [django-import-export](https://github.com/django-import-export/django-import-export) - Django application and library for importing and exporting data with admin integration.
 - [django-admin-honeypot](https://github.com/dmpayton/django-admin-honeypot) - Configure a honeypot to see who's trying to hack your site.
+- [django-admin-inline-paginator-plus](https://github.com/DmytroLitvinov/django-admin-inline-paginator-plus) - A simple way to paginate your inline in Django admin
 - [django-loginas](https://github.com/skorokithakis/django-loginas) - "Log in as user" for the Django admin.
 - [impostor](https://github.com/avallbona/Impostor) - Impostor is a Django application which allows staff members to login as a different user by using their own username and password.
 - [django-impersonate](https://pypi.org/project/django-impersonate/) - Allow superusers to “impersonate” other non-superuser accounts.